garandria/python-micro-benchmark/README.md

 	-L for list
 	-S for set
 	-D for dict
-	-A for array
+	-A for array.array
+	-N for numpy.array
 Loop type:
-	-l for the for loop with range
-	-r for the for loop without range
+	-l for the for loop with range (Unavailable for dict and set) -r for the for loop without range
 	-c for comprehension
-	-w for while loop
+	-w for while loop (Unavailable for dict and set)

 ```